ndzhwr/learn-go/README.md

-I am learning the go programming language
+Get to know both the basics and advanced concepts of `go`, the programming language